-Many clients inquire about the possibility of having their pending DUI charge dropped to the lesser offense of “Reckless Driving.”
-The Pinellas County court system views this more accurately as having the charging document (uniform traffic citation) “amended” by the Prosecutor to reflect an entirely new and different offense.
+Many clients ask about the possibility of having their pending DUI charge dropped to the lesser offense of “Reckless Driving.”
+This is accomplished in the Pinellas County court system by the prosecutor “amending” the charge from DUI to reflect the entirely new and less serious offense of Reckless Driving.

 — Why a Reckless Driving Charge is Better than a DUI —

 - A DUI conviction, by law, will remain on your Florida DHSMV driving record for 75 years.